adityasant/ECE143_Project/README.md

     - Dataset link: https://data.nodc.noaa.gov/cgi-bin/iso?id=gov.noaa.ncdc:C00813

-## Running main notebook: Demo of plots
+## Running main script
-In order to visulaize the different plots, a demo notebook is prepared.
+There are two ways to run the entire codebase: as a python script and as a Jupyter notebook demo
+1. Python script
+    ```
+    - location: main repo
+    - run the command: python main.py
+    ```
+2. Jupyter notebook
+    ```
-- "main_notebook.ipynb" located in the main repo can be run directly using Jupyter notebooks
+    - location: main repo
-- However, edits cannot be made in terms of the desired year and fire size information
+    - run the notebook main_notebook.py
+    ```

 ## Extracting and plotting wildfire information
 The script wildfire_plots.py contains the script to plot the histograms and the different geographic plots